-Services that are covered for you What you must pay when you get these services Provided Pro You are covered for routine dental benefits.
-See the routine dental benefit description at the end of this chart for details.
-Depression Screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes Screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+Services that are covered for you What you must pay when you get these services screening barium enema or screening flexible sigmoidoscopy.
+Colorectal cancer screening tests include a follow-up screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.
+Outpatient diagnostic colonoscopy There is no coinsurance, copayment, or deductible for each Medicare-covered diagnostic colonoscopy.†† Routine dental benefits You are covered for routine dental benefits.
+See the routine You can get more information about this benefit by viewing the Vendor Information Sheet at MyPeoplesHealthPlan.com or by calling Customer Service to have a paper copy sent to you. dental benefit description at the end of this chart for details. ^{††} Depression screening There is no coinsurance, We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. copayment, or deductible for an annual depression screening visit.
+Diabetes screening There is no coinsurance, We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes. copayment, or deductible for the Medicare-covered diabetes screening tests.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every plan year.
-There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-Peoples Health Choices 65 (HMO-POS) covers any blood glucose monitors and test strips specified within this list at a \$0 copayment for each Medicare-covered diabetes monitoring supply.